Bringing Fire Back

 For millions of years, fire has shaped the diversity of life on Earth.
 Using sophisticated fire practices for millennia, Indigenous societies have carefully shaped the ecosystems we see as natural today.

-In sharp contrast to the current situation in the U.S., there are still many places around the world where Indigenous peoples and local communities are living in relative harmony with fire—skillfully using it as a tool to shape the forests and grasslands where they live.
+In contrast to the prevalent situation in the U.S., there are still many places around the world where Indigenous peoples and local communities are living in relative harmony with fire—skillfully using it as a tool to shape the forests and grasslands where they live.